 How much a dolphin actually needs to eat really depends on what it's eating.
 Certain types of fish for example, have higher fat content than others and consequently provide more energy at a lesser quantity than the fish that have a low fat content.
 Most research suggests that a dolphin needs to eat approximately 1/3 of its body weight in fish on a daily basis.
 Adults can eat a fish that weighs up to 5 kg but smaller, younger dolphins tend to eat smaller fish.

-Sexual encounters may be violent and non-consensual with male dolphins sometimes showing aggressive behavior towards both females and other males.
+Sexual encounters may be violent and non-consensual, with males sometimes showing aggressive behavior towards both females and other males.
 Sexual behavior including copulation with other dolphin species has also been documented.
 Occasionally, dolphins behave sexually towards other animals, including humans.
 Even lifeless objects are used for masturbation.

 Dolphins' reproductive organs are located on the underside of the body.
 Males have 2 slits, one concealing the penis and one further behind for the anus.
 The female has 1 genital slit, housing the vagina and the anus.
 2 mammary slits are positioned on either side of the female's genital slit.